About us

 Sound science

 Academia is in our DNA.
-As a spin-off from the Climate Extremes research group at Vrije Universiteit Amsterdam, we specialize in sub-seasonal-to-seasonal predictability using AI.
+As a spin-off from the Climate Extremes research group at Vrije Universiteit Amsterdam, we specialize in AI weather forecasting.
 Our work is grounded in rigorous, peer-reviewed science.

 Moral ambition

-We aim to contribute to the greater good, on purpose.
-Our goal is to have a real and measurable positive impact on society through our work.
+We aim to contribute to the greater good, on purpose, and have a real, measurable positive impact on society through our work.
 By leveraging our expertise, we strive to address significant societal challenges and promote sustainable development.

 Real-world value